import collections

 idx_vals = list(inv_col_mapping.keys() - set(total_sums.columns))

-for idx, val in enumerate(idx_vals):
+for val in idx_vals:

 idx_name = inv_col_mapping.get(val, val)